Slipknot Videography

 Director: Tony Petrossian

-Video: The video for "Before I Forget" shows Slipknot performing the song unmasked and in casual apparel, but when their faces were shown, the camera was zoomed in on a single part, such as the mouth or eyes.
+The video for "Before I Forget" shows Slipknot performing the song unmasked and in casual apparel, but when their faces were shown, the camera was zoomed in on a single part, such as the mouth or eyes.
 Their masks can be seen hanging next to them and swaying around.
 The video focused on the instruments of the members more often than it did their faces.
 "Before I Forget" actually evolved from a much earlier Slipknot song, "Carve".

 Released: 2004